fongc123/notes/Machine Learning/Classification.md

 $$\text{accuracy}=\frac{\text{TP}+\text{TN}}{\text{TP}+\text{TN}+\text{FP}+\text{FN}}$$
 ### $k$-Fold Cross-validation
 In the <span style = "color:lightblue">holdout method</span>, a dataset $D$ is partitioned into two disjoint datasets $D_1$ and $D_2$.
-The larger dataset is used for the training set, and the smaller for the test set.
+The larger dataset is used for the training set, and the smaller for the validation set.

 > [!INFO]
 > Typically, the size of $D_1$ is two thirds of the original, while the size of $D_2$ is one third of the original.